 Swimming at the beach

-The beaches of the Kāpiti Coast are generally very safe for swimming, but it's good to check the surf patrols and recreational water quality before heading out.
-With golden sands and gentle surf, our beaches are stunning place for a whānau day out.
+The beaches of the Kāpiti Coast are usually safe for swimming, but always check surf patrols and recreational water quality before heading out.
+With golden sands and gentle surf, our beaches are perfect for a whānau day out.

-Swimming and bodysurfing are the only activities permitted between the flags.
+Swimming and bodysurfing are the only activities allowed between the flags.

-Check the Facebook pages for Paekākāriki Surf Lifeguards, and Ōtaki Surf Lifesaving Club for information about their patrols.
+For patrol info, check the Facebook pages for Paekākāriki Surf Lifeguards, and Ōtaki Surf Lifesaving Club.

 Recreational water quality

-We regularly monitor our beaches in partnership with Greater Wellington.
+We regularly monitor the water quality at our beaches, with Greater Wellington.

-The cleanliness of our Kāpiti water is generally safe for swimming and other water-based recreational activities, but we recommend regularly checking if it's safe to swim on the interactive map on LAWA's website.
+Kāpiti water is usually safe for swimming and other activities, but it's smart to check the interactive map on LAWA's website.

 Swim well clear of boat launching zones

-Greater Wellington's Wellington Regional Navigation Safety Bylaws 2021 require swimmers to be at least 50 metres away from any boat ramp or designated boat launching area (see 2.2 of the bylaws).
-You can see where the boat launching zones are on our Access ways and driving zones on the beach foreshore map.
+Greater Wellington's Wellington Regional Navigation Safety Bylaws 2021 say swimmers need to stay at least 50 metres from any boat ramp or launching area (see 2.2.1b of the bylaws).

-- check www.lawa.org.nz for the latest water quality alerts
+- check www.lawa.org.nz for the latest water quality updates

 - don't swim at stream- and river-mouths during hot summer months

-- keep out of any water that's murky or smells unpleasant
+- stay out of any water that looks murky or smells bad

-- avoid swimming near stormwater outlets on our beaches, or other possible sources of contamination
+- avoid swimming near stormwater outlets, or other places that might be dirty

-- check for hazards such as strong currents, tidal rips, or steep drop offs
+- watch out for hazards like strong currents, tidal rips, or steep drop offs

 - know your limits, and never swim alone

-- always keep small children within arm’s length.
+- always keep small children close – within arm’s length.